Check you are ready to plan your recruitment

 Adapting the application form

-Check you have mapped the selection process before you adapt the application form.
+Check you have mapped the selection process before you adapt the standard application form to the role.

 Use the completed job specification to ensure all questions on the application form are relevant to your post.